What is an ICF?

 Why isn’t this type of construction more popular?

 Since a completed ICF home doesn’t look any different than a wood-framed house, it is quite likely you have seen them and not known it—you can only feel the difference!
 ICF construction is expanding in both residential and commercial markets; although in some communities quality is a lower concern than the up-front cost.
 In other portions of the country, ICF use is widespread.
-Lubbock, Texas now uses only ICFs for their low-income housing; realizing that while the home may cost more to build, it is much less costly to live in.
+Habitat for Humanity and numerous other low-income housing builders use ICF construction extensively; realizing that while the home may cost more to build, it is much less costly to live in.
 Several developers across the nation are construction communities entirely out of ICFs.

 Is it hard to add a window later?